moorepants/dissertation/control.rst

 puts the bicycle into a steady turn in the negative direction.

-If we examine the change in the transfer function zeros as a function of forward speed, we see that both the steer angle transfer functions in Equation :eq:`eqExampleBicycleTransferFunctions` always have a right half plane zero.
+If we examine the change in the transfer function zeros as a function of forward speed :ref:`Figure 12.3<figZeroWrtSpeed>`, we see that both the steer angle transfer functions in Equation :eq:`eqExampleBicycleTransferFunctions` always have a right half plane zero.
 And for :math:`\frac{\delta}{T_\delta}(s)`, the zeros do not change with respect to speed.
 It is also interesting to note that below about 2 m/s the roll torque to roll angle transfer function has a right half plane zero.
-For roll torque, this would mean that at low speeds a positive roll torque step input (e.g. a gust of wind\ [#wind]_) would cause a positive roll angle initial overshoot with the roll angle settling to a negative value at steady state\
+For roll torque, this would mean that at low speeds a positive roll torque step input (e.g. a gust of wind\ [#wind]_) would cause a positive roll angle initial overshoot with the roll angle settling to a negative value at steady state\ [#wind2]_.
-[#wind2]_.

 .. _figZeroWrtSpeed: